International Life Assurance Society: Founding of the company

 The National Loan Fund Life Assurance Society was organized in 1837 by Thomas Lamie Murray, an Irish banker who was also serving as the founder and director of the recently established National Bank of Ireland.
-The Society's initial investment group included nine Londoners drawn from fields outside the banking or insurance industries, two of whom were John Elliotson and Robert Hollond.
+The society's initial investment group included nine Londoners drawn from fields outside the banking or insurance industries, two of whom were John Elliotson and Robert Hollond.
 These nine, plus Murray, became the Society's initial corps of officers and directors.
-The Society's existence as a corporate entity was acknowledged by an Act of Parliament in July 1838, for which royal assent came later that same month.
+The society's existence as a corporate entity was acknowledged by an act of Parliament, the National Loan Fund Life Assurance Society Act 1838 (1 & 2 Vict. c. xcii), in July 1838, for which royal assent came later that same month.

-Shares in the Society were priced at £10 each and ownership was divided across 50,000 shares.
+Shares in the society were priced at £10 each and ownership was divided across 50,000 shares.
 Accordingly, the company's paid-in capital was intended to be £500,000 (equivalent to about $ million in current U.S. dollars).
 However, investors were required to pay only £2.25 (i.e., two pounds and five shillings) when "subscribing" and fewer than half the shares were actually subscribed.
-A financial report from 1852 (i.e., fifteen years after establishment of the Society) showed paid-in capital of about £50,000, despite the fact that the Society's promotional material from the very beginning typically described the company as possessing the full £500,000.
+A financial report from 1852 (i.e., fifteen years after establishment of the society) showed paid-in capital of about £50,000, despite the fact that the society's promotional material from the very beginning typically described the company as possessing the full £500,000.

-Under the Society's deed of settlement, Murray was to be the chairman of the board of directors and could not be ousted from the position.
+Under the society's deed of settlement, Murray was to be the chairman of the board of directors and could not be ousted from the position.
 He was also guaranteed, in addition to his salary as an officer and director, a lifetime annual payment of 5% of the company's profits, with a further guarantee that if he died during the first 28 years, payments would continue to be made to his heirs for the remainder of that 28-year period.
-In addition, Murray was to receive a one-time payment of five shillings (i.e., £0.25) per subscribed share as reimbursement for the initial expenses of founding the Society.
+In addition, Murray was to receive a one-time payment of five shillings (i.e., £0.25) per subscribed share as reimbursement for the initial expenses of founding the society.

 Investors received annual interest payments equal to 5% of their actual paid-in capital.
 They also received one-third of the company's net profits, allocated amongst the individual investors according to the number of shares held.
 At the shareholders meeting in May 1841, the investors voted to cancel 25,000 unsubscribed shares and to double the nominal value of each share to £20.
 Doing so left the intended level of paid-in capital at £500,000 but effectively doubled each investor's share of the company profits.
 The first distribution of profits took place in 1843 and proceeded annually thereafter.